williamverdolini/williamverdolini.github.com/_posts/discitur/2014-01-27-discitur-TDD_JE_EN.md

 I would have brought more value if I had developed directly and I were focused on TDD in other contexts.

 An important confirmation .
-Some days ago I had a pleasant conversation with Lorenzo Massacci , co-founder of [E-xtrategy](http://www.e-xtrategy.net/) , a local reality, very active in the field of Agile Methodology.
+Some days ago I had a pleasant conversation with Lorenzo Massacci , co-founder of <a href="http://www.e-xtrategy.net/" target="_blank">E-xtrategy</a>, a local reality, very active in the field of Agile Methodology.
 Lorenzo told me some experience and his perspective on the TDD and told me: "We are not the "Agile-Talibans", we use it in the way that best suits our needs.
 We leave the pure TDD for complex things , for the rest we create unit tests to be automated and let the framework